asaarashi/yii2-grid-view-state/README.md

     use FilterStateTrait;
 }
 ```
+### Step 2

-2. Attach behavior to your GridView widget.
+Attach behavior to your GridView widget.
 ```php
 GridView::widget([
 ...